planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-05-25-Whats-new-with-css-frameworks-ep26.md

 I love this framework because it's a great set of starter styles that work great.
 I feel like I always en up adjusting things when I work with it, but when I first discovered it, I wondered why the basic tags look so awful in browsers.

-Does anyone keeep the small sans serif fonts?
+Does anyone keep the small sans serif fonts?
 Why do the form elements have to look like they were designed in the 90's.

 There's a couple of worthwhile mentions on this category as well.
 M-Dash lets tries to make the [defaults look good](https://m-docs.org/examples) too, but it also gives you a way to expand default tags to add component functionality.
 So, for example, [alerts](https://m-docs.org/alert) look great and function well.
 The library adds and m and a dash and then defines common components that are easily styled and modified.